Peter Schickele: Other musical career

 Schickele composed more than 100 original works for symphony orchestra, choral groups, chamber ensemble, voice, television and an animated adaptation of Where the Wild Things Are (which he also narrated).
 He made a brief foray into cinema with the Bruce Dern film Silent Running (1972), for which he composed the musical score and co-wrote the original songs "Silent Running" and "Rejoice in the Sun" with Diane Lampert.
 He also wrote music for school bands, as well as for a number of musicals, including Oh!
 Calcutta!, and organized numerous concert performances as both musical director and performer.
-Schickele was active on the international and North American concert circuit.
+He was active on the international and North American concert circuit.

 Schickele's musical creations won him multiple awards.
 His extensive body of work is marked by a distinctive style which integrates the European classical tradition with an unmistakable American idiom.

-Schickele also created such not-quite–P. D. Q. Bach albums as Hornsmoke, Sneaky Pete and the Wolf, and The Emperor's New Clothes.

-Schickele's music is published by the Theodore Presser Company.
+He also authored P. D. Q. Bach-esque albums such as Hornsmoke, Sneaky Pete and the Wolf, and The Emperor's New Clothes.
+His music is published by the Theodore Presser Company.